Orchestration Actions

 For example, you can use Veza to create a Jira issue or ServiceNow ticket for rejected access, or trigger actions in a custom application using a webhook.

 To enable Orchestration Actions for a configuration or review, an administrator will need to configure integrations.
-See and for more information about supported targets.
+See Orchestration Actions and Webhooks for more information about supported targets.

 Administrators and operators can add actions when creating or editing a configuration, or by opening the Review Details sidebar in the reviewer’s interface.
 Then, map actions to events they will trigger.